atkinkev/DoodleAmazing/README.md

 npm install

 ## Running in Test
-npm start
+run 'npm start'
 Game will be at: http://localhost/8080
+-- Open new terminal
+run 'cordova run <device>'
+Game will be run on device specified

+npm export
+Bundle will be created in www Cordova folder cordova

 ## Deploying
 npm run build